Where to Paddle on the North Saskatchewan River in & around Edmonton

 AQ Staff

-Below you will find access points from West to east starting in Devon and ending in Fort Saskatchewan.
+Below you will find access points from west to east starting in Devon and ending in Fort Saskatchewan.
 Remember, you can access the river anywhere that you have permission and deem accessible and safe.
 The following is a list of the more common put in and take out spots on the river in the Edmonton area.
-Remember dress to tip, be safe and paddle with a buddy.
+Remember to dress properly for conditions, be safe, and paddle with a buddy.

 AQ Outdoors Edmonton Kayak & SUP Courses